Prashant-b97/FrontEnd_ToDo_practice/README.md

 # FocusFlow – Front-End To-Do Practice Lab

-FocusFlow is a recruiter-friendly to-do experience designed to spotlight HTML, CSS, and vanilla JavaScript craftsmanship.
-The repo started as raw markup drills and now ships a production-ready interface with deployment automation.
+FocusFlow is my personal front-end lab for sharpening HTML, CSS, and vanilla JavaScript skills.
+The project grew from raw markup drills into a production-style app so I can practice real-world patterns—state management, theming, automation, and testing—without hiding behind frameworks.

 ![FocusFlow screenshot](modern-todo-app/assets/focusflow-banner.png)

-> ✨ Built to showcase front-end iteration: deliberate UX decisions, clean architecture, and documentation that helps reviewers follow the story.
+> ✨ Built to track my own progress: every iteration documents what I learned, why I changed it, and how the stack evolved.

 ---